mmalek06/JsonSql/readme.md

 It's not clear on first sight, but the library is trying to preserve the shape of the data fed to it.
-For example, if you give it 10 objects, out of which only 5 will satisfy the condition list given in the WHERE clause, it will return 5 None's and 5 Some's filled with values selected.
+For example, if you give it 10 objects, out of which only 5 will satisfy the condition list given in the WHERE clause, it will return 5 None's and 5 Some's filled with values selected - that's by design, but I've added a task to the issues list, to also create a functionality that would return only Some's.

 For more use cases, look into the small test suite I wrote.